-After a rainy night performance, Tim Trammel asked the duo if they could use a drummer.
-The almost instantanious answer was, yes!
-Laura and Jesse felt that this was what the band needed to take the music to a "whole, nother level".
+After a rainy night performance, Tim Trammel asked if Laura could use a drummer.
+The almost instantaneous answer was, yes!
+This was what the band needed to take the music to a "whole, 'nother level".
 Tim grew up listening to mostly country radio in the '70s and discovered rock in the '80s.
-He started palying percussion in his Jr. High band around that time.
+He started playing percussion in his Jr. High band around that time.
 He remembers that his mother had a rack full of 45s from the late '50s/early '60s that he used to listen to when he was even younger.
 He would hide under the bed with a Fisher-Price record playing trying to sing along with Elvis', "It's Now or Never" to "Little Egypt" by the Coasters.
 He will tell you "In my childhood innocence, I thought it was a hilarious song.
 Well, I still think it is a funny song!"
 Tim continued to play in marching bands, concert bands, orchestras, school musicals and jam sessions.
-HIs drumming heroes include: Buddy Rich, Neil Pert, Stewart Copeland, John Bonham, Keith Moon, Max Roach, Gene Krupa, and Lional Hampton.
+HIs drumming heroes include: Buddy Rich, Neil Pert, Stewart Copeland, John Bonham, Keith Moon, Max Roach, Gene Krupa, and Lionel Hampton.
 He loves all types of inventive uses of percussion and still has those old 45s!